HazemKaroui/Trackd/README.md

 The microservice responsible for querying TMDB API and feeding movie/TV show metadata and cover images to the Tracker microservice.
 ## Roadmap

-- Finish out the JWT authentication flow
+- Finish the JWT authentication flow
 - Implement the Meta microservice
-- Deploy on the cloud with Kubernetes
+- Deploy with Kubernetes
 ## Run Locally

 Clone the project